Services have resumed after fatal incident on Cork–Mallow rail line

-Rail services suspended between Cork and Mallow after a person was struck on the line this afternoon.
+Rail services were suspended between Cork and Mallow after a person was struck on the line.
 File picture: Dan Linehan

-A person was struck by a train on the rail line between Cork city and Mallow.
+A man died after being struck by a train on the rail line between Cork City and Mallow last night.

-All train services between Cork and Mallow have been suspended as a result.
+All train services between Cork and Mallow were suspended for a time but services have now resumed.

 more #Cork - News articles